In this post, I'm going tell you about 5 Spanish books for beginners that will help you to improve your Spanish quickly… and enjoy doing it!

-Ok, so now that you know why reading is beneficial and what kind of books you should choose, it's time to get started!
+Ok, so now that you know why reading is beneficial, what kind of books you should choose and where to find Spanish language books online!

 If you're already at the intermediate level, then the books below will be a bit too easy for you.
 But don't worry, I made a video for my Fluent Spanish Academy youtube channel about five books that are perfect intermediate learners:

-Or if you're still a beginner, here are five of my favourite books for beginner Spanish learners.
+Or if you're still a beginner, here are five of the best books to read in Spanish for beginner learners…

-With a glossary and a quiz after every story, these are books are perfect if you want to spend a couple hours learning Spanish in a fun, relaxed way.
-And if you feel the beginner stories are a little too easy for you, there’s also an intermediate version.
+With gripping plots, plus a glossary and a quiz after every story, these are books are perfect if you want to spend a couple hours learning Spanish in a fun, relaxed way.

-Some more short stories, part of a series by Penguin, this book includes eight short stories by famous Spanish-language writers such as Fuentes, Molinas, Marquez and Cortazar.
+This book includes eight short stories by famous Spanish-language writers such as Fuentes, Molinas, Marquez and Cortázar.

 (If you like the idea of short stories and are up for even more of a challenge, try El Hacedor by Jorge Luis Borges.
 These stories tackle quite complex topics, but each is under 1,000 words long, making them a bit easier to handle than other similar texts).